Norovirus in pregnancy: how to spot it and how to treat it

 No, norovirus itself does not directly affect your unborn baby.
 But it's especially important when you're pregnant and infected with norovirus to keep hydrated.

 That's because the diarrhoea and vomiting may cause dehydration and, if you're very dehydrated, cause an electrolyte imbalance (electrolytes are body salts, such as sodium and potassium) that may decrease the levels of amniotic fluid surrounding your baby in your womb.
 In very severe cases, this can lead to premature labour.

 I think I have norovirus.
 How should I treat it?

 Drink.
 You need to keep up your fluid intake to replace the fluids that are lost through vomiting and diarrhoea.
 It is best to drink little and very often, as (obviously) you're unlikely to be able to large amounts of water if you're feeling sick.

-You can use an over-the-counter oral rehydration salt, such as Dioralyte, to help replace the body salts, as well as the fluid, which you are losing when you’re vomiting and having diarrhoea.
+You can use an over-the-counter oral rehydration salt, such as Dioralyte, to help replace the body salts, as well as the fluid, which you are losing when you're vomiting and having diarrhoea.
 You can buy this over the counter from your pharmacist or you can ask your doctor to prescribe it for you (and remember, prescriptions are free while you're pregnant if you have a valid maternity exemption form).